 C. If motor does not move damper, reverse wires 1 and 3.

-24vac power is being applied full time to motor termnals 1 and 2.
+24vac power is being applied full time to motor terminals 1 and 2.

 Switched power from one of the two existing damper outputs is switched to motor terminal 3. (sometimes the zone board schematic on inside cover will show this, and sometimes not)

-Electrically, the same leg of zone control transfomer that is on thermostat input R goes to motor terminal 2
+Electrically, the same leg of zone control transformer that is on thermostat input R goes to motor terminal 2.

 The other Leg of zone control transformer that is on Thermostat C goes to motor terminal 1.

 Motor is diode protected and will not short 24vac system.

 Above pic shows a typical example of a zone control board with just two damper outputs per zone (right side 11 22 33 44).